capedevs/capedevs.github.io/README.md

 ## Adding a New Post

 To add a new post, create a new Markdown file in the `content` directory.
-The frontmatter of the file should contain a `posts` array with the `title` and `content` of each post.
+The frontmatter of the file should contain a `posts` array with the `title`, `description`, `date`, and `content` of each post.

 ## Customizing Styles